center-for-threat-informed-defense/attack-workbench-frontend/docs/local-dev.md

 #### 1. Install dependencies

-Navigate to the `attack-workbench-frontend/app` directory and run
+Navigate to the project's root directory and run

 ```
 npm install